When Four Strings Aren’t Enough

 I like heavier, slower tunes, yeah.

-you don’t believe that the more notes you play, the more impressive a player you
+So you don’t believe that the more notes you play, the more impressive a player you are?

 Maybe you get more equipment endorsements, but that’s boring to me.
 Learning how to type quickly doesn’t make you a good writer.
 I’ve never been interested in playing just for the sake of speed.
 Who’s better – George Harrison or Yngwie Malmsteen?
 Well, who plays faster?
 Not the guy I like.
 It all depends on the type of music it is.
 But playing fast, especially on bass?
 I don’t know where that came from.
 It’s useless, unless you’re in Weather Report or something.
 I mean, I love that kind of stuff – but it’s good more for humor value than anything else.
 So you get more votes in a bass poll somewhere – big deal!
 You don’t hear any non-musicians – people who buy music because they like it – saying, “Oh, man, listen to those chord changes.”